 Numbeo – Get consumer prices on everything in any city and compare them to any other city.
 Numbeo also has comprehensive crowdsourced crime rate figures, property prices (rent and buy), health care indexes, quality of life indexes, pollution indexes, and more.

 Expatistan – A great resource for planning on where to live, base yourself, or even just rent for a while.
 Particularly good for people looking to work locally in other countries.
 Find out exactly how much you’d need to make to live in another city or how much you’d save by moving.

 LivingCost – Uses crowdsourced and public data sets to provide detailed prices and living costs for cities as well as a great comparison calculator.

 WiFi Map – Find the best Wifi around and city.
-Get speed reports and the password to the wifi network.
+Get internet speed reports and the password to the wifi network.